tkirkland/Archive_Fonts/README.md

   - .gitattributes for LFS configuration (tracks .zip, .7z, and other binary files)
   - .gitignore file
 - A GitHub repository named "Font-Storage" with the contents of the local Git repository
-- A log file named "font-upload.log"
+- A log file named "font-upload.log" (included in the repository)

 ## Disclaimer